CollinIzDa/pip-install-izda/README.md

     else: # If you haven't
         system.write("""Noo!
-I said you have to say "Hello World"!""", .03) # We're telling you to type in "Hello World" like we said above system.write("Now press enter 5 times to exit", .03) system.enter() # Now you have to press enter 5 times to exit system._exit(0) # Now we exit so, goodbye!
+I said you have to say "Hello World"!""", .03) # We're telling you to type in "Hello World" like we said above system.write("Now press enter 5 times to exit", .03) system.enter(5) # Now you have to press enter 5 times to exit system._exit(0) # Now we exit so, goodbye!

 if __name__ == "__main__":